nkpatil/survey/README.md

 For form building (generating sections and questions dynamically), drag drop can be used to move up/down to set the order.
 Show survey page will have to be improved like format need to be fixed and option to download the data needs to be provided.

+Sections are movable, you can drag and move the section up and down and it will set order accordingly.

 ## Other UI Improvements

 Lot of components are similar and used at multiple places, which can be generalised and put into some utils and can be used anywhere.